-You can find your work via Get My GIF, our gallery of workshop animations sorted by event.
-You’ll notice that we now host all GIFs from pop-up events on our Giphy channel.
-Giphy makes it very easy to download your work in multiple formats, embed it, or share it across all major social media platforms, including those that don’t support GIFs natively, like Instagram.
-We love seeing your animations out in the wild, so don’t forget to tag us (@rushprocess on Instagram and Twitter) when you post.
+You can find your work on Get My GIF, our gallery of workshop animations sorted by event, or on Giphy.
+Since mid-2017, we’ve hosted all GIFs from on our pop-ups on our Giphy channel.
+Giphy makes it easy to download your work in multiple formats, embed it, and share it across all major social media platforms, including those that don’t support GIFs natively, like Instagram.
+We love seeing your animations out in the wild, so don’t forget to tag us (@rushprocess on Instagram or Twitter) when you post.

 – Narrative submissions must be at least 75% animation